External Data Sources¶

 }

-A typical scenario for querying external data sources in Guance is charts.
+InGuance, one typical scenario for using external data sources for querying is charts > chart queries.

 ---|---|---|